Receiving An Autism Diagnosis Has Helped Me Finally Make Sense Of Who I Am

 I mean, how was I supposed to know, when we as a society don’t really talk about autism?
 And when we do, it’s generally stories of tragedy and stigma, or judging the validity of someone’s autism because they don’t look or behave a particular way.
 Even most information online about autism is shrouded in shame, with negative language and the belief that we need to be changed.

 Autism isn’t a bad thing: it’s a beautiful thing.
 And my diagnosis after regularly seeing a psychologist has changed my life because, finally, I understand.
-It feels like everything makes sense, especially when I look back at my childhood and teenage years, and realize why certain things were so hard for me.
+It feels like everything makes sense, especially when I look back to my childhood and teenage years, and realise why certain things were so hard for me.
 It’s an enormous relief.
 I wasn’t too much.
 I wasn’t too sensitive.
 I wasn’t too weak.
 I wasn’t overreacting.
-I was just different, and that isn't a bad thing.
+I was just different: and it makes no sense to me why our society sees that as a bad thing.

 Autism isn’t a bad thing: it’s a beautiful thing.
 And my diagnosis after regularly seeing a psychologist has changed my life because, finally, I understand.
-It feels like everything makes sense, especially when I look back at my childhood and teenage years, and realize why certain things were so hard for me.
+It feels like everything makes sense, especially when I look back to my childhood and teenage years, and realise why certain things were so hard for me.
 It’s an enormous relief.
 I wasn’t too much.
 I wasn’t too sensitive.
 I wasn’t too weak.
 I wasn’t overreacting.
-I was just different, and that isn't a bad thing.
+I was just different: and it makes no sense to me why our society sees that as a bad thing.

 Advertisement